 Daryl Lim teaches intellectual property (IP) law as well as antitrust law.
 His current courses are Patent and Trade Secret Law, Antitrust Law, IP and Antitrust Law and the IP overview course.

 Professor Lim's book, Patent Misuse and Antitrust: Empirical, Doctrinal and Policy Perspectives was published by Edward Elgar Publishing in 2013.
-The book has been commended for its "excellent use of historical narratives," "powerful empirical orientation," and for being "timely," "comprehensive," and "a very good read."
+The book has been highly praised among patent and antitrust experts.
 It has also been cited to the Supreme Court by lawyers for both sides in their briefs in Kimble v.
 Marvel Enterprises, Inc., a case concerning post-expiration patent royalty payments.